MoAlyousef/FLMH/README.md

   }
 }
 ```
-However FLTK manages the lifetimes of its widgets automatically, i.e. the group widget (here the Fl_Window) owns the widget and destroys them when it's destroyed.

 ## Usage
 You can just include the header file directly to your project.
 There's also a CMakeLists.txt file for CMake projects.
 An example CMakeLists.txt file for adding flmh: